NinjaBoffin/Walking-game/Summary of changes/Phase2.5_Summary.md

-# Phase 2.5: Activity System Refactor - Summary
+# Phase 2.5: Activity System & UI Refinement - Summary

 **Status**: ✅ COMPLETED
 **Date**: November 10, 2025

 ## Overview

-Phase 2.5 transformed the prototype from a keyboard-driven desktop game into a mobile-first experience with activity-based gameplay.
+Phase 2.5 transformed the prototype from a keyboard-driven desktop game into a mobile-first experience with activity-based gameplay, full click interface, and crafting timers.
 This refactor aligns the prototype with the core loop described in the GDD: select an activity, set a target, walk to complete it.
+The addition of crafting timers creates a "set it and forget it" experience designed for overnight/background crafting.

 ## Key Changes